 - Country – another location-based attribute but shopping behaviour really can differ depending on the country.

-I’m not saying you need to create messaging for each group, but if you can identify trends across them then you have the makings of a persona.
+I’m not saying you need to create messaging for each marketing personas, but if you can identify trends across them then you have the makings of a persona.

 2. Lead score key activities